10 Powerful Productivity Tips for Remote Workers

 The first 30 minutes of our day can have a profound impact on how the rest of our day goes.
 I know this from first-hand experience.
 A powerful morning routine is a complete game-changer, and aside from sleep, the best productivity hack.

-The goal of a morning routine is to calm your mind (instead of immediately think of all the things you need to do), get in a positive frame of mind, then start your day.
+The goal of a morning routine is to calm your mind (instead of immediately thinking of all the things you need to do), get in a positive frame of mind, and then start your day.
 This could include doing any of the following:

 • Meditate